How garbage collection works

-Garbage collection automates this process by using an agent process (the "garbage collector") to search for allocated memory that could not possibly be used by the program in the future.
-It identifies this "stale" memory and frees it, making it available to be used for something else.
+Garbage collection automates this process by using an agent process (the "garbage collector") to search for allocated memory that is no longer used by the program.
+It identifies this "stale" memory and frees it, making it available to be used for other purposes.

 Benefits of garbage collection